Lateral Look: WilmerHale

 future leaders

 The view from the firm: Diversity, equity and inclusion are guiding principles of WilmerHale and key drivers of the value we provide our clients.
-The Executive Diversity and Inclusion Committee (EDIC) represents the establishment of a chain of accountability that starts at the top and sets goals that extend throughout our firm, covering objectives relating to recruiting, developing and retaining diverse lawyers; strengthening our culture of inclusion; tying partner compensation to demonstrated diversity efforts; revisiting evaluation, mentoring and benchmarking programs; and revamping work assignment process.
-The EDIC is chaired by co-managing partners Susan Murley and Robert Novick and includes department chairs, and practice group leaders.
+The Executive Diversity and Inclusion Committee (EDIC) represents the establishment of a chain of accountability that starts at the top and sets goals that extend throughout our firm, covering objectives relating to recruiting, developing and retaining historically underrepresented lawyers; strengthening our culture of inclusion; tying partner compensation to demonstrated diversity efforts; revisiting evaluation, mentoring and benchmarking programs; and revamping work assignment process.
+The EDIC is chaired by the firm’s managing partner, Anjan Sahni, and includes department chairs, practice group leaders and works with our DEI professionals and regional Diversity Committee Chairs to implement DEI programs.

 Hours & Compensation